splunk/splunk-connect-for-snmp/docs/gettingstarted/mk8s/k8s-microk8s.md

 The following quick start guidance is based on Ubuntu 20.04LTS with MicroK8s and internet access.
 See other deployment options in the MicroK8s [documentation](https://microk8s.io/docs), including offline and with proxy.

+## Enabling IPv6

+If you plan to poll or receive trap notifications from IPv6 addresses, firstly check the instructions for [enabling IPv6](../enable-ipv6.md).

 ## Install MicroK8s using Snap

 ```bash